zrl4836/ACFNet/README.md

 ## Note:
 The code can running, but I don't have enough GPUs to train the model.
 If you have GPUs to train, I believe you can get a good result.
 Welcome to tell me about your results.
+This code is based on my understanding,and if you find any error in the code or different from the paper, please let me know in time.
+Mail:840996363@qq.com.
 Good luck!

 ## Introduction